amyduguid2/neuroblastoma_risk_prediction_FNN/README.md

 ## Feature Selection

-Sequencing data is filtered using:
+Sequencing/microarray data is filtered using:

 SelectKBest from sklearn

 Followed by an autoencoder for dimensionality reduction

+The top 50 features were selected from the latent space representations of autoencoders trained separately on microarray and RNA-Seq datasets.
+These features were then combined to form a unified feature set for downstream analysis.

 ## Model Architecture